JehanKandy/GITHUB-UserProfile-v3.1.0/README.md

 ## release 0.3.4 (01 June 2023) - (Latest)
 - - The 0.3.4 (01 June 2023) is adding url for fetching data
 - - when user click the current user url it gose to currnt user's github profile
-- - if the current user have any organizations, when user click one of that organizations it goes to organization's github peofile
+- - if the current user have any organizations, when user click one of that organizations it goes to organization's github profile
-- - if the current user have any followers, when user click one of that followers it goes to follower's github peofile
+- - if the current user have any followers, when user click one of that followers it goes to follower's github profile
-- - if the current user following any user in github, when user click one of that following user it goes to following user's github peofile
+- - if the current user following any user in github, when user click one of that following user it goes to following user's github profile

 ## release 0.3.3 (26 May 2023)
 - - adding updated Achievements for the follower category.